Skip to main content Skip to footer

 The process for mapping floodplain hazards is set out in federal and provincial guidelines.
 Technical studies of the area are conducted which help experts create models mapping the size and shape of the floodplain.
 View our Floodplain Mapping Story Map to gain a greater understanding about how floodplain maps are created.

-Otonabee Conservation experts in water resources engineering and geographic information systems perform the necessary studies.
-Once they have all the information they need and have created hydrologic models, they create the floodplain map.
+Otonabee Conservations experts in water resources engineering and geographic information systems perform the necessary studies.
+Once they have all the information they need and have created the floodplain 'models', they create the floodplain map.

 Otonabee Conservation works closely with local municipalities and other partners throughout the mapping process.